 [The following guest post is from Lazy Man of Lazy Man and Money is a personal finance blog dedicated to helping people make more money, save more money, and avoid being scammed.
 In seven years of blogging, he has covered MLM in detail including epic articles on MonaVie and LifeVantage Protandim.
-The two articles have garnered nearly 10,000 combined comments.
-In an attempt to make this article "flow" properly, all the citations to the points made in the article can be found here.]
+The two articles have garnered nearly 10,000 combined comments.]

 Five years ago, someone tried to sell my wife a $45 bottle of juice.
 Since that time, I’ve been fascinated about the world of multi-level marketing (MLM) and found many misconceptions about the industry.
 Unfortunately most of the people in the industry itself are uninformed about its legality and the business prospects.
 With this article, I want to spread some awareness to the public.

 - Since MLM has gotten a bad reputation over the years, the industry has come up with a variety of new terms to describe a MLM business.
 Some of these terms include network marketing, direct selling, and even “community commerce” (by MonaVie).
 Each of these terms are purposely broad to cover other forms of business besides MLM.
 It is an attempt to include package MLM as a subset of recognized legitimate business models that have no pyramid scheme questions about them.
 The terms purposely obscure the notion of multiple levels that define MLMs.